BlueDruddigon/3D-MetaFormer/README.md

     --pretrained '' --resume ''
 ```

-The command above is initialized with distributed training, using gradient check-pointing and AMP.
+The command above is initialized with distributed training on single machine with 4 GPUs, using gradient check-pointing and AMP.

 Optional values: